 A1.1 Valuers are reminded that sites for potential development may contain many hazards.
-For a comprehensive guide to safe working practice, see Surveying safely: health and safety principles for property professionals (2nd edition), RICS guidance note.
+For a comprehensive guide to safe working practice, see the current edition of Surveying safely: health and safety principles for property professionals.

 A1.2 Physical inspection of the site, and related enquiries, will reveal site-specific information.
 Such information, either positive or negative, could include: